susestudio/studio-help/200_create/170_exporting.md

 5. After the file has been successfully uploaded, click the 'Create appliance' button.
 This process may take a while.
 6. Build your appliance.
 7. After your appliance has been successfully built, click the 'Share' tab.
-8. Add a description,fill out the Website and Tags text fields, give a username for sharing and click the 'Share' button to publish your appliance to SUSE Gallery.
+8. Add a description, fill out the Website and Tags text fields, give a username for sharing, and click the 'Share' button to publish your appliance to SUSE Gallery.